 Preserving Vitamins in Foods

-All vitamins, both the fat-soluble ones and the water-soluble ones, are easily destroyed, being especially vulnerable to heat, light, and chemicals.
+All vitamins, both fat-soluble ones and water-soluble, are easily destroyed, being especially vulnerable to heat, light, and chemicals.
 It’s for this reason that it is important to consider the right methods in preparing, cooking, preserving, and storing food to preserve as much of the vitamin in the food as possible.
-Examples of vitamin destruction:
+Examples of how vitamins can be destroyed include:

 - Microwaving food

-- Processing leaves only half percent of the vitamin value
+- Processing, which leaves only half percent of the vitamin value

 - Undergoing radiation